-This bird's EFM was modeled with the help of retired MB-339 pilots and even a couple of Aermacchi engineers which allowed the developers a step-up their ability to give the Macchi some life.
+This bird's EFM (External Flight Model) was modeled with the help of retired MB-339 pilots and even a couple of Aermacchi engineers which allowed the developers a step-up their ability to give the Macchi some life.
 The work put into making the feel of flight has not gone unnoticed as it does feel natural and I can say with confidence that this is the most accurate modded flight model in the game.

-The Macchi feels like it was to be flown thanks to its easy and forgiving flight characteristics which is to be expected from an aircraft that was designed to be a trainer.
+The Macchi feels like it wants to be flown thanks to its easy and forgiving flight characteristics which is to be expected from an aircraft that was designed to be a trainer.
 Do not let this "trainer" talk make you think that it is not able to do some incredible maneuvering and very high-g turns for all your acrobatic needs.

 As expected, this aircraft excels in its training role thanks to the way it was built.
 The cockpit is shared by both a trainee and an instructor that sits in the back.
 The instructor has mirrored instruments that allow them to guide the trainee in a plethora of scenarios.